-- A. A statement that the engagement is to be performed in accordance with GAGAS, GAS and AICPA Attestation Standards as applicable. - B. A statement that both parties understand that the U.S. Office of Personnel Management intends to use the practitioner's report to help carry out its responsibilities for oversight of the FEHBP. - C A statement that the practitioner is required to provide OPM's contracting officer and Inspector General, as well as the U.S. General Accounting Office (GAO), or their representatives, access to working papers or related documents to review the engagement.
+- A. A statement that the engagement is to be performed in accordance with GAGAS, GAAS and AICPA Attestation Standards as applicable. - B. A statement that both parties understand that the U.S. Office of Personnel Management intends to use the practitioner's report to help carry out its responsibilities for oversight of the FEHBP. - C. A statement that the practitioner is required to provide OPM's contracting officer and Inspector General, as well as the U.S. General Accounting Office (GAO), or their representatives, access to working papers or related documents to review the engagement.
 Access to working papers includes making necessary photocopies.
 Practitioners can refer to Interpretation No. 1 of SAS No. 41, titled "Providing Access to or Photocopies of Working Papers to a Regulator," or attestation standards AT 9100 paragraphs 56 to 59, for guidance.
 Information regarding confidential commercial information that may be contained in working papers and Freedom of Information Act (FOIA) disclosure is provided in the "Working Papers" subsection on page I-10 of this guide.

-Obtaining Management Representations.
-Management representations are required for essentially all of the engagements in this Guide.
-Specifically, Paragraph 11a of SSAE No. 3 says, in part, a practitioner may perform an examination engagement if management makes written assertions about the entity's compliance with specified requirements.
-Management's written assertions are the basis for the practitioner's testing and, therefore, are an integral part of the engagement.
-In addition to the specific assertions identified in the Guide, management must also provide written representations about the matters in paragraph 14 of SSAE No. 3 to the practitioner.
-Management must provide all written assertions and representations required by the Guide to the IPA.

-If management omits any of the required assertions or representations, the practitioner should consider the guidance of paragraph 71 of SSAE No. 3 about restrictions on the scope of the engagement.
+Obtaining Carrier Representations.
+Carrier representations are required for essentially all of the engagements in this Guide.
+Specifically, paragraphs 9 and 10 of SSAE No. 10, AT Section 601 states, in part, a practitioner may perform an examination engagement if the carrier a) accepts responsibility for the entity's compliance with specified requirements and the effectiveness of the entity's internal control over compliance and b) evaluates the entity's compliance with specified requirements or the effectiveness of the entity's internal control over compliance.
+Also, sufficient evidential matter must exist or could be developed to support the carrier's evaluation.
+The carrier's written assertions are the basis for the practitioner's testing and, therefore, are an integral part of the engagement.
+In addition to the specific assertions identified in the Guide, management must also provide written representations about the matters in paragraph 67 of SSAE No. 10, AT Section 601 to the practitioner.
+The carrier must provide all written assertions and representations required by the Guide to the IPA.
+If the carrier omits any of the required assertions or representations, the practitioner should consider the guidance of paragraph 68 of SSAE No. 10, AT Section 601 about limitations on the scope of the engagement.